bjfssd757/Netter/README.md

 ## Features

 * Support for complex server structures and routing;
-* Support for different types of servers: HTTP, gRPC, TCP/UDP sockets;
+* Support for different types of servers: gRPC, TCP/UDP sockets;
 * Support for SSL/TLS.

 ## Functional

 * Creating a server on web sockets (websockets);
+* Creating HTTP server;
 * Stopping any server launched via netter.

 ## Documentation